Brieskorn submanifolds, Local moves on knots, and knot products: Main results on local moves on knots and products of knots, and review of the authors' old results

-Theorem 7.3 of \cite{KauffmanOgasa} proved the following: Let $k\in\N$.
-Let $K$ $($resp. $J)$ be $(4k+5)$-dimensional smooth submanifold $\subset S^{4k+7}$.
-Suppose that $K$ and $J$ differ by a single twist-move and are nonequivalent.
-Suppose that $K$ is equivalent to $A\otimes^{k+1}{\rm Hopf}$ for a 1-knot $A$.
-Then there is a unique equivalence class of simple $(4k+1)$-knots for $K$ $($resp. $J)$ with the following properties.
+\cite[Theorem 7.3]{KauffmanOgasa} proved the following: Let $k\in\N$.
+Let $K$ $($respectively, $J)$ be $(4k+5)$-submanifold of $S^{4k+7}$.
+Suppose that $K$ and $J$ differ by a single twist-move and are nonisotopic.
+Suppose that $K$ is isotopic to $A\otimes^{k+1}{\rm Hopf}$ for a 1-knot $A$.
+Then there is a unique equivalence class of simple $(4k+1)$-knots for $K$ $($respectively, $J)$ with the following properties.